Overview

 Verify Document Root Configuration

-file in the root directory - Find the line with
+.envfile in the root directory - Find the line with

-) - Ensure it’s set correctly:
+PUBLIC_DIR(it may be commented out with#) - Ensure it’s set correctly:

 - Remove the

-symbol if present at the beginning - Save the file
+#symbol if present at the beginning - Save the file

-Check File Permissions
+public_html.Check File Permissions

 - Ubuntu/Debian:

-- CentOS/RHEL:
+www-data - CentOS/RHEL:

-apache
+apache - Nginx:

 nginx